-The GDP is a measure of the total US economy.
-It measures personal consumption, business investment, exports minus imports plus government spending.
-As consumer demand grows (both foreign and domestic), businesses make and sell more products.
-The growth in consumer demand drives up production, creating jobs and increasing incomes.
-When GDP falls, you have a recession marked by fewer jobs, less demand, lower productivity and more idle capacity coupled with a decrease in business investment.
-For example, the recession of 2007-2009 resulted a lower GDP and a loss of millions of US jobs.
-The steady increase in the GDP from 2009 to the present has resulted mostly from the slow addition of more people from those who were unemployed (~1%/yr) into the labor force coupled with some increase in worker productivity.
+Business profits do not drive up consumer demand any more than availability creates markets.
+It is consumer demand that drives up production, creating jobs and increasing incomes.
+43 The steady increase in the GDP from 2009 to the present has resulted mostly from the slow addition of more people from those who were unemployed (~1%/yr) into the labor force coupled with some increase in worker productivity.
 In a market in which labor is tight (as it is currently in the US), attempting to grow the economy by increasing the workforce size, without improving worker productivity (fewer workers needed to produce the same amount of goods or services) only leads to inflation, not to an increased GDP.

 US GDP has been growing at about 2%/yr (after correcting for inflation) on average over the last several years.
 About half that increase (1%/yr) is accounted for by an increase in the size of the workforce and about half (1%/yr) is accounted for by an increase in worker productivity.
-Increasing either of these factors further would drive up the GDP more.
-Inflation is always a concern because inflation decreases the purchasing power of people.
-However, a small amount of inflation (1-2%) to account for increases in worker wages is not a bad thing.

-GDP increases as the size of the work force grows and as the productivity of workers increases.
-Once full employment is reached the US workforce will only grow at a more meager 0.6%/year as younger workers enter the workforce and older workers leave it.
-Decreasing immigration may hurt that growth further since young immigrants add to the US workforce.
-This does not bode well for increasing US GDP if we are depending upon the presence of more working people to help increase our GDP.
+Increasing either of these factors further would drive up the GDP.15 Once full employment is reached, the US workforce will only grow at a more meager 0.5%/year as younger workers enter the workforce and older workers leave it.44 Another reason why increasing immigration would help, not hurt the US economy.
+This leaves the US economy more dependent on increased worker productivity to achieve real GDP growth.

-In the absence of more workers entering the US economy, it becomes more important to use the workers who are here more productively.
-For example, in the 1860's-1870's the vast majority of US workers were engaged in farming.
-Investments in research, improved methods of farming, while advances in machinery and technology reduced the number of farmers needed to supply all the food needs of the US.
+There are many examples of increasing worker productivity and it's importance to the US economy.
+In the 1860's-1870's the vast majority of US workers were engaged in farming.
+Government investment in agricultural research, improved methods of farming along with advances in machinery and technology that reduced the number of farmers needed to supply all the food needs of the US.
 The US became a net exporter of farm goods by the 1880's and has maintained its net export of farm goods ever since that time.
-Today, less than 2% of the US population farms and yet the US produces all the food it needs with sufficient excess farm products to sell to world markets.
-Had the US not become more efficient in farming, there would not have been sufficient workers to supply US industrial needs and manufacturing that began to occur in the early 1900's, resulting in the US industrial revolution.
-Similarly, it used to require thousands of longshoremen to unload and load ships in US ports.
+Today, less than 2% of the US population farms45 and yet the US produces all the food it needs with sufficient excess farm products to sell to world markets.
+Had the US not become more efficient in farming, there would not have been sufficient workers to supply US industrial base that was growing at the end of that century and into the early 1900's, resulting in the US industrial revolution.
+Another example is longshoremen.
+It used to require thousands of longshoremen to unload and load ships in US ports.
 The development of large container shipping used today reduced the number of longshoremen needed to a fraction of that number, freeing up that labor for jobs in other industries.
-Another example is increased efficiency in coal mining due to advances in mining equipment that resulted in a requirement for fewer men to mine more coal.
+A third example is increased efficiency in coal mining due to advances in mining equipment that resulted in a requirement for fewer men to mine more coal.
 These examples of greatly enhancing worker productivity, results in more workers being free to contribute their time to the growth of other businesses in different parts of the economy.
-A larger, more diversified economy, is more resistant to volatile disruptions, provides more ways in which people can work and earn a living and increases its GDP.
+A larger, more diversified economy, is more resistant to volatile disruptions, provides more ways in which people can work and earn a living and increases the US GDP.